Eric-Lennartson/pd-guis/README.md

 # pd-guis
-Extra guis for puredata.
-Currently only compatible for pdnext.
+Extra guis and a preset manager for puredata.
+Guis are currently only compatible for pdnext.
+Preset Manager works for all versions of pd.

 --------------------------------------------------------------------------